chenwei791129/docker-alpine-ssh-client/README.md

 # docker-ubuntu-ssh-client
-base on ubuntu with ssh client and scp
+base on alpine with openssh-client